How to upgrade your Mac with an SSD

 Enjoy a faster, smoother MacBook Pro

-A new SSD drive for your Mac will make an instant impact.
+A new SSD drive for your Mac will make an immediate impact.
 Apps will launch faster, files will save quicker, and multitasking will be a much smoother experience.
-Use CleanMyMac 3 to regularly remove junk files from your system and you’ll enjoy slick performance for many a year to come.
+Use CleanMyMac X to regularly remove junk files from your system, and you’ll enjoy slick performance for many years to come.